 Long-Term, Local Partners

 GVI supports both international and local charities, non-profits, and governmental organizations around the world, and works with local partners on-the-ground, year-round, in each of our bases around the world, to ensure that we are targeting the needs of the local communities.
-Through financial support, international recognition, and volunteer support we work together towards achieving mutually-beneficial long-term goals.
+Through financial support, international recognition, and participant support we work together towards achieving mutually-beneficial long-term goals.